 Depending on public health guidelines related to Covid-19, plans for a residential offering are subject to change.

 Safety guidelines are liable to change as well, depending on what the state of Massachusetts and the Centers for Disease Control and Prevention recommend when the Living on the Edge of Empire workshops are to be held.

-As of November of 2021, the Deerfield Teachers’ Center guidelines are as follows:
+As of May 2022, the Deerfield Teachers’ Center guidelines are as follows:

-- Wearing a mask outside is optional, but masks should be worn in all indoor spaces unless you cannot wear one due to medical reasons.
+- Wearing a mask outside is optional, but wearing one in all indoor spaces is highly recommended unless you cannot wear one due to medical reasons.